WeirongChen/DeepEdge/README.md

      >> DeepEdge

 ##### Usage:
-- 0. DeepEdge will automatically load the first readable model file in the current folder.
+- 0. DeepEdge will automatically load the first readable (in alphabetical order) model file in the current folder.
      Click "Info" -> "Model information" to check if the model is properly loaded.
      You can also manually load the model by clicking "File" -> "Load model"
 - 1. Load video:  Click "File" -> "Load video"